argonautproject/provider-directory/pages/_includes/future.md

 ####  Formal HL7 Balloting

-The Arognuat Provider Directory work group developed the content of this Implementation Guide thorugh a series of conference calls, listserv discussions, and connectathons.
-Two virtual connectathons were hosted, and two in conjuntion with HL7.
+The Arognaut Provider Directory work group developed the content of this Implementation Guide thorugh a series of conference calls, listserv discussions, and connectathons.
+Two virtual connectathons were hosted, and two in conjunction with HL7.

 The content in this guide is freely available to anyone.

 A formal HL7 ballot provides an additional level of rigor, and a place for regulators to reference, for all industry participants.
-This is under discussion at HL7 under Project (GET APPROVAL NUMBER).
+As part of the ballot additional examples, TestScripts, and conformance assessment of current servers should be considered.
+A Project Scope Statement is under discussion at HL7 under Project (GET APPROVAL NUMBER).

+####  Provider Directory Operation

+Healthcare facility and organization structures can be quite complex.
+In a future PD guide, the exact rules for walking the tree from location to organization, and a supporting operation should be considered.

+####  Identifiers

+There is not a unique code system, similar to NPI, for location identifiers.
+Additional work should be considered to develop a process to cross reference locations and organizations.